 (endpoint: campaigns, arrays in the response root: campaigns, _links)

-This means that the extractor got the response, but cannot automatically process it.
-Examine the sample
+That means that the extractor got the response but cannot automatically process it.
+The Data Selector

 , total_items